Singaporeans' culinary anti-immigration protest: curry

 Most of the diners were ethnic Chinese, like the overwhelming majority of Singapore's 5.1 million people.
 But residents say curry is a Singaporean dish and that immigrants, including those from mainland China, should accept it is part of the local culture.

-"The case could create problems with the integration of foreign nationals," said Florence Leow, a freelance writer in her 40s who also was one of the organizers of the event.
+"The case could create problems with the integration of foreign nationals," said Florence Leow, a freelance writer in her 40s who also was one of the organisers of the event.

 "Through this event we hope to cook and share a pot of curry and get to appreciate and embrace our culture."